Mohun Bagan cricket team

-The Mohun Bagan Athletic Club is an Indian professional multi-sport club based in Kolkata, West Bengal.
-The cricket division of the club participates in various tournaments of varying age groups conducted by the Cricket Association of Bengal.
-The date of foundation of the club is debatable but there have been mentions of the club having a cricket team from as far back as 1922.
+Mohun Bagan cricket team is an Indian professional cricket team based in Kolkata, West Bengal.
+It participates in various tournaments of varying age groups conducted by the Cricket Association of Bengal.
+The date of foundation of the cricket section is debatable but there have been mentions of the club having a cricket team from as far back as 1922.
 Currently the team participates in the CAB First Division League, CAB Senior Knockout, CAB Super League, Bengal T20 League and JC Mukherjee Trophy.
 The team plays its home matches mostly at the Eden Gardens.
-They have won over 100 major state-level trophies so far.
-In past many big names like Sourav Ganguly, Sachin Tendulkar, Virat Kohli, MS Dhoni and even Sri Lankan player Chaminda Vaas had played for the club.
+They have won over 110 major state-level trophies so far.
+In past many big names like Sourav Ganguly, Sachin Tendulkar, Virat Kohli, MS Dhoni and even Sri Lankan player Chaminda Vaas had played for this legendary club.

 Current squad

 Player(s) with international caps are listed in bold.